dustinpfister/blog_posts/_posts/threejs-points-material.md

 ## 4 - Using Mesh objects and Mesh Materials as a way to display points

 The points material will work just fine for situations in which I just want to get a basic visual representation of the points of a geometry alone.
 However it goes without saying that there are some draw backs with using the points material as well as the corresponding points constructor over the mesh constructor and the lengthly array of choices for materials with mesh objects.
 One major draw back is that I can not do anything with light, and yet another draw back is that I do not have control over the shape that will be used with each point.
 For example if I want to have a sphere like shape for each point and also show at least a little depth for each sphere for each point then I am going to want to go with mesh objects.

+To go about creating a mesh for each point in a geometry I will want to find a way to create an array of Vector3 instances from the position property of a geometry, or use methods like getX, getY, and getZ of the position attribute along with the use of the count property of the position attribute.
+For this example I am doing the later of these two to create Vector3 instances as needed.
+And for each vector3 instance that I create I copy that Vector to the position property of a new mesh object that I am making for each point.
+When doing so I can use any geometry I want for each point, such as the Sphere geometry constructor, also I can use any material that I want including potions that respond to light sources.

 ```js
 (function () {